Gardeners Highbury: Recycling and Sustainability for Greener Gardens

 Our operational plan includes a bold recycling percentage target: we aim to divert 65% of garden and household-related waste from landfill by 2028.
 Achieving this requires coordinated kerbside-style sorting applied to site-level projects, with composting, wood chipping and material reuse central to reducing transport and processing emissions.
 By combining on-site sustainable composting with local transfer processing, we minimise haulage and improve the quality of material that enters recycling streams.

-Separated recycling containers and clear signage in garden waste zone Why this matters: Boroughs in our area increasingly promote separate collections for food and garden waste, and encourage residents to separate glass and paper at source.
+A close-up view of a gardener planting a pink hyacinth bulb into rich, dark soil in a landscaped garden.
+The gardener is wearing multi-colored polka dot gardening gloves and a grey long-sleeve shirt.
+To the right, there is a vibrant display of various colorful flowers including red, yellow, pink, and white blooms, arranged in a flower bed with green foliage.
+In the background, blurred trees and a partly cloudy sky suggest a bright, outdoor environment typical of a well-maintained garden in Highbury, London.
+The scene captures the outdoor activity of gardening, emphasizing planting and garden enhancement, aligned with sustainable practices promoted by Gardeners Highbury and suitable for outdoor gardening services in the local postcode area.
+Why this matters: Boroughs in our area increasingly promote separate collections for food and garden waste, and encourage residents to separate glass and paper at source.
 We align with these policies by operating dedicated zones within our sustainable waste disposal area for organic matter, mixed recyclables and reusable items.
 This helps local councils meet targets and reduces contamination rates in recycling bins, which is crucial for efficient material recovery.

 In our sustainable rubbish gardening area we prioritise reuse and repair.
 Instead of sending perfectly usable tools, pots and soil conditioners to be shredded, we partner with community projects and social enterprises to refurbish and redistribute resources.
 Our partnerships include local charities and non-profits that specialise in reuse, ensuring items find new life and benefit residents in need.
 These collaborations also support training and skills programmes in horticulture and recycling management.